-Establishing structured communication channels provides students with clear guidelines for how they are expected to communicate in a course and to whom they should address questions or comments.
-Listen to Prof. Jessica Flake from Psychology talk about the micro and macro communication system she uses in her large courses to manage high volumes of student questions.
+Listen to Prof. Jessica Flake from Psychology share the communication system she uses in her large courses to manage high volumes of student questions.

-A well-thought-out message to students can simultaneously communicate relevant information and instructor support, something that is especially meaningful to students who may be struggling with the isolation of remote learning.
-Listen to Prof. Jessica Flake from Psychology talk about how she crafts communications with upbeat messages to reduce any course-related stress students may be feeling, and the positive effect this has had for her class.
+Listen to Prof. Jessica Flake from Psychology talk about how she crafts communications with upbeat messages to reduce student stress and the positive effect this has had for her class.

 Technology and Communication